Progress MS-11 completes ISS mission

-Russia launched a Soyuz-2-1a rocket from Baikonur Cosmodrome in Kazakhstan on Thursday, successfully sending the Progress MS-11 cargo ship on its way to the International Space Station, ISS.
+Russia launched a Soyuz-2-1a rocket from Baikonur Cosmodrome in Kazakhstan, successfully sending the Progress MS-11 cargo ship on its way to the International Space Station, ISS, on April 4, 2019.
 The liftoff took place as scheduled at 14:01 Moscow Time, 7:01 a.m.
 EDT.
-The spacecraft then began a two-orbit rendezvous profile, which resulted in docking with the station in three hours 22 minutes after liftoff, which was the shortest trip for the ISS program to date, but not a record-breaking docking mission in the history of space flight.
+The spacecraft then began a two-orbit rendezvous profile, which resulted in docking with the station in three hours 22 minutes after liftoff, which was the shortest trip for the ISS program to date, though not a record-breaking docking mission in the history of space flight.

 Progress MS-11 mission at a glance:

 According to information released by Roskosmos on the day of the launch, the cargo totaling more than 2.5 tons aboard Progress MS-11 included 1.4 tons of dry cargo, 900 kilograms of fuel, 420 kilograms of water in the Rodnik system and 47 kilograms of compressed air.
 Payloads carried on Progress MS-11 included equipment for several life science experiments, including Bioplenka, Konstanta-2, Produtsent, Mikrovir, Struktura, Biodegradatsiya and Kristallizator.

 The spacecraft also carried the Faza vessel for growing water plants and the associated lighting system for the Ryaska educational experiment.
 According to RKK Energia, it will be the first attempt to demonstrate reaction of gravitational and photo-sensitive organs of the plants to the changing external conditions.
 The daily photo-imaging conducted during the experiment will be used to prepare educational materials for biology classes at college and school level.